 For those who want to tour one of the Middle East’s most popular travel destinations, this Israel and Jordan itinerary may be perfect for you.
 Tour Jerusalem, an ancient city where every stone has a story to tell.
 Go to Tel Aviv for the beaches and the night life, float in the Dead Sea, climb Masada, and go scuba diving in the Red Sea.
 Just across the border is Jordan, home to Petra and Wadi Rum, and some of the friendliest people we have ever met.
 If you are traveling to Israel on holiday, Jordan deserves at least two days of your time.

-This Israel and Jordan Itinerary is good for:
+Israel and Jordan Itinerary Day 1

 Arrive in Jerusalem